 Head: Dr Markus Demleitner (last update 22/07/08)

 Astronomy is rapidly becoming a data-intensive science, which means that mining diverse and/or large data collections drives large parts of current research.
 This requires the constant development of a powerful information technology infrastructure.
-At ARI, we do our part by particpating in the Virtual Observatory via the GAVO project, for which we are operating a data center and developing server software as well as user programs (e.g., splat) and standards for computer protocols and data models.
+At ARI, we do our part by particpating in the Virtual Observatory through the German VO organisation GAVO project, for which we are operating a data center and developing server software as well as user programs (e.g., splat) and standards for computer protocols and data models.
 If you want to get your own data into the VO or require support when using the VO, do not hesitate to get in contact with us.

 Galactic Halos and Bulges Group at ARI

 Head: Priv.
 Doz.
 Dr Andreas Koch-Hansen (last update: 21/07/12)

 This group studies galactic halos and bulges.
 Current theories and observations suggest that the halo of the Milky Way was built up over a long time scale by the ingestion of disrupted, smaller fragments such as dwarf galaxies and globular clusters.
 The questions that are addressed in this group are: What characterizes those subgalactic objects?
 How and on what time scales were the components of galactic halos formed and enriched with chemical elements?
 What is the role of dark matter in their evolution?
 The idea is to answer these questions by chemical abundance analyses of halo field stars, globular clusters, and dwarf galaxies.
 Data for these projects are gathered, amongst others, from the ESO/VLT, Magellan, and Keck facilities, and we are involved with the 4MOST and BDBS surveys.